KYC 2026: Document Verification Requirements in Canada

 Priority Supervisory Focus Areas

-Regulators across Europe are concentrating enforcement on five critical areas that every regulated entity must master:
+FINTRAC's compliance examinations concentrate on five critical areas that every reporting entity must master:

 -

 Quality of the identification process.
-Regulators verify that identity documents are checked against a documented technical framework, not by visual inspection alone.
+FINTRAC verifies that identity documents are checked against a documented framework, not by visual inspection alone.

 -

 Cross-referencing of collected data.
-Information extracted from documents must be cross-checked against official databases (sanctions lists, PEP registries, national watchlists).
+Information extracted from documents must be cross-checked against official databases (sanctions lists, PEP registries, FINTRAC watch lists).

 -